Narrowing

 throw new Error('Not implemented yet!')

-, it will treat that as the number of spaces we want to prepend to input
+}If padding is a number, it will treat that as the number of spaces we want to prepend to input.

 function padLeft(padding: number | string, input: string): string {